Now is a Good Time to Register to Vote in Wyoming

 Don't believe the negative loudmouths, each of us has power.
 Exercising that power means we have to vote.
 It's a big deal that has a big effect.
 It's our right and responsibility.

 So, if you're just turning 18, recently moved to Wyoming, or have just never done it before, here is what you need to know to register to vote in Wyoming.
 The sooner the better.
+Remember there is no cost to register to vote or to vote in any election.

 Primary Elections in Wyoming are on August 18, 2020